 Progress on blight reduction is tracked based on completed service requests and volume of debris collected.
-In 2022, the Division of Urban Beautification completed 6,305 service requests and collected over 3 million pounds of debris and almost 4,000 tires.
-These figures will be used as a benchmark for measuring future successes once blight clean-up crews are fully outfitted with their new equipment.
+In 2023, the Division of Urban Beautification completed 7,949 service requests and collected over 3.5 million pounds of debris and over 4,100 tires.
+These figures are currently being used as a benchmark for measuring success with the blight clean-up crews now being fully outfitted with their new equipment.
+From July 1, 2024-June 30, 2025 the city blight team completed over 7,000 work orders for blight removal and collected over 5.3 million lbs. of debris from Toledo neighborhoods.